kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 - set `verification_mode_override` if the form should work differently, than the basic flow policy.

-### 4. In the form, take into account `verified_transition`
+### 4. In the form, account for `verified_transition`

-If `verified_transition.enabled=True` and status is not `verified`:
+If `verified_transition.enabled=True` and the status is not `verified`:
 - block web signing;
 - display a message about the required paper confirmation;
-- Please provide a link to download the confirmation.
+- provide a link to download the confirmation document.

 In the demo this is implemented for the certificate application form:
 - web signing is hidden;
-- a link to download the PDF and a download page for the signed file are displayed.
+- a link to download the PDF and an upload page for the signed file are displayed.

-### 5. Organize a paper loading point
+### 5. Set up a paper upload point

-In the download handler, call `submit_verified_consent(...)` and pass:
+In the upload handler, call `submit_verified_consent(...)` and pass:
 - `purpose_code`, `document_code`;
 - `paper_file`;
 - `verification_context` with the same `form_code`;
 - `audit_context`.

-After loading, the recording will go into a pending state until it is checked by the operator.
+After upload, the record enters a pending state until it is checked by the operator.

-### 6. Perform a soft translation of historical web consents
+### 6. Perform a soft migration of historical web consents

-Before use, always do a preliminary run:
+Before applying, always do a preliminary run:

 ```bash
 python manage.py transition_152fz_verified_legacy_web \